Coronavirus: Working safely in different business settings

 Many businesses operate more than one type of workplace, such as an office, factory and fleet of vehicles.
 You may need to use more than one of these guides as you think through what you need to do to keep people safe.

-- Close contact services - Guidance for people who provide close contact services, including hairdressers, barbers, beauticians, tattooists, sports and massage therapists, dress fitters, tailors and fashion designers.
+- Close contact services - Guidance for people who provide close contact services, including hairdressers, barbers, beauticians, tattooists, sports and massage therapists, dress fitters, tailors and fashion designers as well as those providing mobile close contact services from their homes or in other people's homes.

 - Construction and other outdoor work - Guidance for people who work in or run outdoor working environments.